-The labour market and the regional economic growth drive the Provincial Nominee Programs (PNPs) are driven by the local labor market and the economic necessities of each province.
-Foreign nationals may be able to contribute significantly to the economy of a province.
-The ability to demonstrate that they can become economically established may lead to a provincial nomination or Invitation to Apply (ITA).
-A provincial nomination means 600 additional points, which can significantly improve your Express Entry CRS score.
+The labour market and the regional economic growth drive the Provincial Nominee Programs (PNPs) in Canada, so potential nominees may contribute significantly to a region’s economy.
+Consequently, demonstrating that you can become economically established may lead to a provincial nomination or Invitation to Apply (ITA).
+That is to say, a provincial nomination means 600 additional points, which can significantly improve your Express Entry CRS score.
 Moreover, the Federal Government sets the number of nominations for each province.

 Provinces participating in the program are: